jplps/soapers/README.md

 # Soapers

+This system allow users to register cultural events.
+Users can filter events by area (city, state, latitude, longitude) and by it's category(ies).

+## Who Are We?

-This is a fullstack Node/Express REST API using Sequelize ORM in the backend with a Node/React frontend to keep track of multiple data from soap retailers.
+Fullstack Node/Express REST API using Sequelize ORM in the backend with a Node/React frontend to keep track of multiple data from soap retailers.
 It servers the necessary endpoints to the frontend, and it has a complete authentication flow with JWT and a middleware check for a httpOnly token.

-## Dockerized
+## Structure

+System: Dynamic Application
+Main lang(s): JavaScript (ECMA)
+Stack: Node / Express / Sequelize / React
+Pattern: RESTful

+### Dockerization

-Inside the main dir, run the command to get the DB, Backend and Frontend containerized, and start them with compose
+Inside the main dir, there is a docker-compose.yml file, that orchestrate the whole app in different containers, with specified rules for each env.
+Run the following to get the DB, Backend and Frontend running, starting them with compose

 	$ docker-compose up

-## Creating DB
+### Server - The base backend with Node & Express / Sequelize

+Responsable for business rules, defines how the app behaves.
+It connects with the db and any external services needed.
+It handles the complete authentication/authorization for the users, criptography and security.
+The usage of the RESTful pattern differs from the classic MVC (Model, View, Controller) because it doesn't return the full page to the user but the data the client needs to render the complete view in the frontend (usually in JSON - JavaScript Object Notation).

+Despite the differences, we can benefit from the pattern nomenclature to separate functionality.
+Besides, when we build the backend this way, the flexibility allow us to communicate successfully with the mobile app without a change.
+There is also an ORM operating in the backend, wich serves as db high level management.

+#### DataBase

-With the container running, it created the db and we're going to execute the migrations using
+With the container running, (it created the db) and we're going to execute the migrations using

-	$ docker ps // Grab the backend container id
+	$ docker ps // Grab the backend container id in the return
 	$ docker exec -it <backend-container-id> yarn sequelize db:migrate // Execute migrations in db to setup the backend

-## Check DB

 There are several programs to facilitate the db check.
 Postbird is cool to see stuff without getting inside the container.
 You can also test the queries and routes with a REST client like Insomnia.

+### Frontend - React

+With React we at the edge of the componentization pattern.
+Responsable for the interface of the web system (all the listings, dashboards, etc, with HTML & CSS and more) with the user, it helps us deal with a lot.

 ## Check the app